Using Big Data to Better Understand Your Rental Customer

 According to recent estimates, the business world is producing more than 2.5 quintillion bytes of data every day and it is doubling every two years.
 While the amount of data is impressive, what it represents is “an opportunity for actionable insight, an opportunity to create value, an opportunity to effect relevant and profitable organizational change.”

-Data is critical to business success today, especially in an industry such as ours with so many moving parts and where making the right decisions requires actionable, relevant information.
+Data is critical to business success today, especially in an industry such as ours.
+There are many moving parts and making the right decisions requires actionable, relevant information.
 It’s important because competition has eliminated the proverbial “low hanging fruit,” which means we have to take our game to the next level to better understand customers, and to identify new opportunities and challenges.
 To be successful in this environment, knowing where the opportunities are and which problems to tackle can’t be a guessing game.

 When it comes to data, our industry has a number of key challenges: